ernesto-sun/ConfiConfigPHP/README.md

 or you want to set some specific folder hardcoded.
 You can do that at the top of the file 'config_script.php' by setting PATH_HARDCODED to an absolute path.

-If you want to skip the current Config and create a completely new one, just remove the file 'config_dont_touch.php' and start over.
+If you want to reset your current config or create a completely new one, just remove the file 'config_dont_touch.php' and start over.

-### Using a Config with PHP
+### Using a Config within my PHP code

-The following PHP-snippet includes the Config info:
+The following PHP-snippet includes your Config info:

 ```
 $ok_come_from_api=1;